Autosomal dominant cerebellar ataxia, deafness, and narcolepsy: Presentation

-Complications

 Genetics

 This condition is caused by mutations in exon 20–21 of the DNMT1 gene, located in chromosome 19.
 These mutations are inherited in an autosomal dominant manner, meaning that for someone to show symptoms of a condition, they must have at least one copy of the mutation.
 This can occur in two scenarios; it can be hereditary or it can be the result of a spontaneous error.

 This gene plays a role in the production of an enzyme called DNA methyltransferase 1, which is involved in DNA methylation.
 This enzyme is essential for the regulation of neuron maturation, differentiation, migration, and most importantly, survival.
 The mutations involved in ADCAN alter a certain region in the enzyme produced by the gene which helps DNA methylation, which ends up distorting said process.
 This affects the expression of various genes.
 This also disrupts neuron maintenance, leading to the characteristic psychiatric and cognitive symptoms of this condition.